Past projects focused on children/adolescents

-Dalyan supports five girls from underprivileged backgrounds with a six-year scholarship for a Master’s degree diploma course in dance at Kalakshetra.
-The scholarships are given in the name of Ms. Saskia Bianchi who was a dear colleague and friend, and an enthusiastic dancer, who was sadly taken from us too soon.More: www.kalakshetra.in
+Dalyan supported five girls from underprivileged backgrounds with a six-year scholarship for a Master’s degree diploma course in dance at Kalakshetra.
+The scholarships were given in the name of Ms. Saskia Bianchi who was a dear colleague and friend, and an enthusiastic dancer, who was sadly taken from us too soon.More: www.kalakshetra.in

 Empowering girls of Mumbai’s red-light districts as agents of social change

 Kranti (which means “revolution” in Hindi) is an NGO founded in 2010 by two ambitious young Indian women.
 Kranti works against discrimination and for better life chances of sex-workers and their families, by offering girls from families of sex-workers a healing home, comprehensive high-quality education and personalized opportunities.
 Thanks to the acquisition of knowledge, skills and newfound confidence, girls from disadvantaged backgrounds can become agents of positive change in India and in the world.

 Dalyan supported Kranti in its start-up phase through a financial contribution to the budget.